kube-rs/website/docs/syncs/getting-started.md

 ## musl-libc

 Kube will work with [distroless](https://github.com/kube-rs/controller-rs/blob/master/Dockerfile), [scratch](https://github.com/constellation-rs/constellation/blob/27dc89d0d0e34896fd37d638692e7dfe60a904fc/Dockerfile), and `alpine` (it's also possible to use alpine as a builder [with some caveats](https://github.com/kube-rs/kube-rs/issues/331#issuecomment-715962188)).

+## License

+Apache 2.0 licensed.
+See LICENSE for details.